bcornec/wod-set/profile/ADMIN-GUIDE.md

 - [wod-api-db](https://github.com/Workshops-on-Demand/wod-api-db) for the REST API and PostgreSQL DB
 - [wod-backend](https://github.com/Workshops-on-Demand/wod-backend) for the JupyterHub
 - [wod-notebooks](https://github.com/Workshops-on-Demand/wod-notebooks) for the Notebooks provided
-- [wod-private](https://github.com/Workshops-on-Demand/wod-private) as a template fo using a private setup alongside the public one.
+- [wod-private](https://github.com/Workshops-on-Demand/wod-private) as a template for using a private setup alongside the public one.
 - [wod-install](https://github.com/Workshops-on-Demand/wod-install) for the installation of the infrastructure
 - [wod-doc](https://github.com/Workshops-on-Demand/.github) for the project documentation (you're on it !)

 # How it works

-Let me first show you how the overall process works for our Workshops-on-Demand:
+Let us first show you how the overall process works for our Workshops-on-Demand:

 ![Workshops-on-Demand principles](img/wod-principles.png)